gearoenix/gearoenix/README.md

 - Asset management that cache assets for reducing load time.
 - Supports variety of textures:
   - 2D texture
-  - 3D texture (Implemented in blender part, but it is not developed in engine yet)
+  - 3D texture (WIP, Implemented in blender part, but it is not developed in engine yet)
   - Cube texture
 - Painless cross-platform mathematic structures.
 - Lighting